-- Recall different data types are stored in a certain number of contiguous byte cells in memory - Big endian: the most significant byte of the value of a variable is stored in memory at the lowest address of the chunk of byte cells allocated for that variable - Little endian: the least significant byte of the value of a variable is stored in memory at the lowest address of the chunk of byte cells allocated for the variable
+- Recall that each data type occupies a fixed number of contiguous bytes in memory.
+The order in which these bytes are stored depends on the system's endianness. - Big Endian: the most significant byte of the value of a variable is stored in memory at the lowest address of the chunk of byte cells allocated for that variable - Little Endian: the least significant byte of the value of a variable is stored in memory at the lowest address of the chunk of byte cells allocated for the variable uint32\t arr[2] = {0xD3ADB33F, 0x61C0FFEE};